The 2025 Annual Report is out now!

 View CV (PDF)

 Anna coordinates HRWR's field training program with a focus on bridging the gap from field to lab.
 She believes that impactful wildlife research starts and ends on the ground with high quality data collection and thoughtful outcome applications.
-Anna has worked with numerous species including snowshoe hare, California spotted owl, mule deer, river otter, wolverine, bobcat, coyote, and wolf.
+Anna has worked with numerous species including snowshoe hare, California spotted owl, mule deer, river otter, wolverine, bobcat, coyote, wolf and lynx.
 She is especially interested in cultivating higher animal capture and handling standards across the wildlife community, as well as encouraging the use of less invasive research methods.
-Anna holds dual B.Sc. degrees in Animal Science and Zoology from Michigan State University.
-She resides in Winthrop, WA.
+Anna holds dual B.Sc. degrees in Animal Science and Zoology from Michigan State University, and is currently pursuing a Masters in Fish, Wildlife, and Conservation Biology at Colorado State University.
+She lives in Winthrop, WA.

 anna@homerange.org